 Updates 1/29/18 – Minor route updates at 3.7 and 5.6, thanks to Shelby M. for the info.
 1/14/16 – minor updates to the description, park links, only Van Campens area re-hiked.
 1/4/13 – The Pioneer trail was affected by construction, and the old houses shown in the photos and video along that trail been demolished.
 We’ve left the mile marker in the description, but it might not be obvious they were even there.

 Map: Get the Kittatinny Trails.
 There is also a not-so-hot map at the link above.
-The GPX and Google Map don’t reflect the change at 5.6 miles below.
+The GPX and Interactive Map don’t reflect the change at 5.6 miles below.

 Parking: N41 04.449 W74 57.805